-Some Americans believe these camps have been built across the United States by the Federal Emergency Management Agency (FEMA) in preparation for a future declaration of martial law, some catastrophic natural event or alien invasion.
-The Interstate 80 Vertical Clearance Project can accommodate higher “stacked” personnel carriers designed to move as many as 190 people per vehicle, whereas the current height can only move 92 people per container carrier.
+Some Americans believe these camps have been built across the United States by the Federal Emergency Management Agency (FEMA) in preparation for a future declaration of martial law, some catastrophic natural event, or alien invasion.
+The Interstate 80 Vertical Clearance Project can accommodate higher “stacked” personnel carriers designed to move as many as 190 people per vehicle.
+In contrast, the current height can only drive 92 people per container carrier.

 “Look how easily they imprisoned Japanese Americans in World War II,” continued a somewhat frantic Mr. Kevlin.
 “No due process.
 Nothing.
 So it’s coming.
 I know there are some will say ‘the lucky ones get to go to the camps to live,’ but for me, I’ll take my chances off the land with pine nuts and creek water.
 Thanks.”